9 College Costs You Forgot to Budget For

 5. Living expenses

 Even if you've purchased a meal plan, your student may still need to go to the grocery store for cleaning supplies, toiletries, snacks or coffee.
 They will also need money for laundry, which could cost a few dollars per load.
-Transportation should also be taken into consideration.
-Your student may need to purchase a subway or bus pass to get around campus.

 7. Dorm room items

 Items like bedding, dishes, storage bins and a shower caddy may be helpful for getting your student organized and settled into their new home.
 Your student may also want to take a microwave or TV to college, but it's possible your child's roommate can split these costs.
+The average amount college students and their families will spend for these purchases is about $106, according to the National Retail Foundation.

 9. Class fees/testing fees